cedadev/ceda-django-oidc/README.md

 # Django OIDC Extras

-Extra utilities for Django apps using mozilla-django-oidc
+Extra utilities for Django apps using mozilla-django-oidc.